jjvanzon/Circular-Language-Spec-Plans/done/2019-08-0-scoping-notes.md

 - [x] The application of them are different (of *diagrams, conceptual constructs* and *boundaries lifting*).
 - [x] Proposed constructs:
     - [x] Another example is the automatic diagram organization topics.
 The diagram notation idea can live without some of the wild ideas in that.
 For instance, interchangeability between containment and referential structure or inversibility of containment in case of bidirectional relationships.
-Also the striving to want almost all relationships between objects to be bidirectional, does not apply if you want to use the diagrams to express systems in which you have a choice if relationships are bidirectional or unidirectional.
+Also the striving to want almost all relationships between objects to be bidirectional, might not apply if you want to use the diagrams to express systems in which you have a choice if relationships are bidirectional or unidirectional.
 Also giving things a different name (aspects are all of a sudden called concepts) is not a priority, and perhaps even alienating.
 Those are just some ideas I have about how to pull things apart.
 - [x] I think maybe those differences in application call for a rigorous split up: *diagram notation / constructs drafts / gap lifting*.
 Diagram notation is a bit of a grey area, because it wants to use constructs.
 Some of the notation capabilities imply different variations of otherwise fixed constructs.
 I think a separation of some main groups of concepts is appropriate here, so the ideas are better transferable and perhaps better usable and applicable.
 It might make the general idea about the diagram notation more pure and also more freely usable, not in a fixed way.
 An argument that falls away when you open sourcing and not patenting or something, is that things do not need to have a closed, unambiguous definition.
 Things can be just part usable, using and replacing rules as one wishes.
 You can say at some point the diagram notation surpassed the original goal on two ends.
 I had somewhat of an explosion of ideas then surrounding this notation.
 Boundaries between ideas were not well defined.
 That's a (good?/bad?) quality of my way of thinking, I guess.
 But I tend to want to focus things, by splitting things apart in the main blocks, so it that it might become more practical (for others or myself).
 - [x] "Encircle Language Spec" / "Encircle Language Broader View" / "Encircle Language JJ's Construct Proposals"
 - [x] I don't like the last name.
 It seems long.